Tribune (magazine): Relaunch (2018–present)

 In May 2018, it was announced that the Tribune IP had been sold to the American socialist magazine Jacobin.
 In August 2018, Jacobin publisher Bhaskar Sunkara confirmed the purchase of Tribune in media reports, stating that he aimed to relaunch the magazine ahead of the Labour Party Conference in September.
 At the official re-launch in September 2018, Tribune was announced as a bimonthly magazine with a high-quality design, concentrating on longer-form political analysis and industrial issues coverage, thus differentiating Tribune from other UK leftist media outlets such as Novara Media and the Morning Star.
 Tribune had 2,000 subscribers, with an aim of reaching 10,000 within a year.
 The magazine is currently published quarterly.
 In December 2020, the magazine's editor announced it had 15,000 subscribers.

-Tribune is often used as an organ for the Labour-aligned left, most notably for being the publication chosen to launch Rebecca Long-Bailey's leadership campaign.
+Tribune often represents the views of Labour-aligned left, most notably for being the publication chosen to launch Rebecca Long-Bailey's leadership campaign.
 High-profile writers for the publication include former leader of the Labour Party Jeremy Corbyn, and other members of the Socialist Campaign Group of Labour MPs such as Lloyd Russell-Moyle.
 Issues have contained interviews with international socialist politicians such as Deputy Prime Minister of Spain Pablo Iglesias and former Bolivian President Evo Morales.

 In February 2021, in an interview on Novara Media, editor Ronan Burtenshaw announced that Tribune was being sued in a libel case.
 Though he did not comment on the nature of the case, he commented: "It is not a case that has any substance, we are going to fight it and I think we are going to win it.
 I can't say anymore, I am legally restricted from saying any more about it, it's not related to the Labour Party before anybody goes on that tangent".

+In 2025, Mohamed Ali Harrath, owner of the Islam Channel, purchased the magazine.